corbinabeebe/Sleuth_hound.io/README.md

 ## How To Install Sleuth-hound.io

-Start the install process by cloning the Sleuth-hound.io repository to your machine.
+No matter wherer you decide to use Sleuth, we start the install process by cloning the Sleuth-hound.io repository to your machine.

+### Running Sleuth via Docker

 Sleuth-hound.io has a few dependencies and requirements to ensure the project is able to run locally.
 We can start by installing docker if it is not already installed.
 Docker can be installed by following the instructions available here: [Get Docker](<https://docs.docker.com/get-docker/>)